Last Updated on August 24, 2022.

 - Many hedgehogs will try to burrow into their human friends to find warm, cozy places to sleep.

-- Given the opportunity, most hedgehogs will root and wiggle their way into the crook of an arm to find a warm place to sleep.
+- Given the opportunity, most hedgehogs will root and wiggle their way into the crook of an arm or possibly your neck to find a warm place to sleep.

 - Should your hedgehog find you a safe place to burrow and sleep, seize this as an excellent bonding opportunity!

-- Some adventurous hedgehogs will try to crawl up sleeves or even pant legs.
+- Some adventurous hedgehogs will try to crawl up sleeves, inside of shirts or even pant legs to explore, root around and maybe take a snooze.